cloudmesh/cloudmesh-nist/docs/dest/nistvol8-2.md

 created, or modified.
 All objects defined in this document will have, in their final version, a timestamp.

--   TODO: assign and review, we do not need a service for this but some mechanism so each resource has timestamps

 #### Properties Timestamp

   Property   Type     Description